Apr 14, 2026

 Also Read: 3rd Revision Strategy for INI-CET Toppers: Proven Framework

-Subjects like Psychiatry, Forensic Medicine, ENT, Ophthalmology, Dermatology, Anaesthesia, and Radiology each have 3 to 8 questions.
-Together they make up 15 to 20 percent of the paper.
+There are questions on subjects such as Psychiatry, Forensic Medicine, ENT, Ophthalmology, Dermatology, Anaesthesia, and Radiology, with 3 to 8 questions respectively.
+Collectively, they comprise 15 to 20 % of the paper.

-The truth is, these subjects are easy to score in.
-The questions are often simple.
-The syllabus is small.
-I have seen students get 20 to 25 marks from these subjects with 2 to 3 weeks of focused study.
+The fact is that these are easy to score in subjects.
+The questions are normally uncomplicated.
+The syllabus is insignificant.
+These subjects have seen students mark 20 to 25 marks in just 2 to 3 weeks of intensive study.

-Many students make mistakes.
-They spend most of their time on the six subjects and only quickly revise the short subjects.
-Students who get into the top 500 ranks usually do well in these low-weightage subjects that are easy to score in.
+A great number commit mistakes.
+They devote most of their time to the six subjects and only briefly revise the short subjects.
+Students who make it onto the top 500 list tend to perform excellently in these low-weightage subjects, which are easy to score well in.

 Feature INI-CET NEET PG Conducting body AIIMS, New Delhi NBE (National Board of Examinations) Total questions 200 MCQs in 4 sections 200 MCQs (single session) Duration 3 hours (45 min/section) 3 hours 30 minutes Negative marking -⅓ per wrong answer -1 per wrong answer Question style Heavily clinical, scenario-based, integrated Mix of clinical and factual recall Image-based questions 15-20% (30-40 questions) 8-12% (15-25 questions) Concept repetition rate 20-30% concepts repeat across sessions Higher direct repetition Difficulty level (student feedback) Moderate to difficult Moderate Key differentiator Rewards conceptual depth and clinical application Rewards breadth of coverage and speed NEET PG pearl Preparing for INI-CET covers ~90-95% of NEET PG syllabus, but the reverse is not true - INI-CET demands deeper application NEET PG preparation alone is insufficient for a competitive INI-CET rank